Parameters

 Umf: solve ΔP/L·H = (ρ_p−ρ_f)(1−ε)gH

-Input particle diameter, density, and fluid viscosity to calculate Archimedes number, minimum fluidization velocity (Umf), and terminal velocity (Ut).
-Visualize the pressure drop vs velocity curve via the Ergun equation.
+Adjust particle diameter, density and fluid viscosity to compute Archimedes number, minimum fluidization velocity Umf and terminal velocity Ut in real time.
+Visualize the Ergun pressure-drop vs velocity curve.

 The core of the calculation starts with the Archimedes number, which is a dimensionless ratio of gravitational forces to viscous forces.
 It groups all the key material properties.